-The command repeats the test phase, reports which nodes will be removed and starts the resizing process.
+The command repeats the test phase, reports which nodes will be removed and prompts you to confirm that you are ready to start.
+When you respond with "y" or "yes", the resizing process begins.

 Once resizing begins, the process cannot be canceled.
 Even if the cluster stops, resizing will continue once the cluster restarts (and you must restart all of the original nodes so the resize operation can complete).
-So be sure you want to reduce the cluster size before you issue the voltadmin resize command.
+So be sure you want to reduce the cluster size before you respond positively to the prompt.